Home

 • What is their policy if you have to cancel or defer your wedding?

-• Would it be possible to have your ceremony at the reception hall?
-And what is the price to hold your ceremony at the reception hall?
+• Would it be possible to have your ceremony at the banquet hall?
+And what is the price to hold your ceremony at the banquet hall?

 • Is the hall air conditioned and do they have generators?